 FHO can benefit both young and mature dogs.
 This type of surgery entails removing the femoral head (ball) of the hip joint, allowing the body to create a “false” joint, which decreases the discomfort related to hip dysplasia.
 Dog's undergoing FHO are unlikely to see the return of normal hip function; however, it can be an effective method of managing pain.

 Your pup's size and age, as well as the severity of your dog's hip dysplasia, will all affect the price of FHO surgery.
-You can expect to pay from $1,200 to $2,500, including pre-surgical bloodwork, procedure, anesthesia, post-surgical care and medications.
+You can expect to pay from $1,200 to $2,500 or more, including pre-surgical bloodwork, procedure, anesthesia, post-surgical care and medications.